KQRS-FM: History

 In May 2005, KQRS began offering podcasts of the morning show through the station's website.

 On June 1, 2007, Citadel Broadcasting closed on its purchase of ABC Radio, acquiring KQRS.
 KDIZ, the former KQRS 1440, was retained by Disney.
 Citadel merged with Cumulus Media on September 16, 2011.

 Tom Barnard retired from the long-running morning show on December 23, 2022, replaced by former Black Crowes drummer Steve Gorman.

-In late-March 2025, KQRS dropped its airstaff and began promoting an impending relaunch on April 3.
+In late-March 2025, KQRS dismissed all of its on-air staff and began running jockless but still keeping the classic rock format.
+On the same day, it began promoting an impending relaunch on April 3.
 This came after layoffs within Cumulus's Minneapolis cluster, including morning host Brian Zepp; the only KQRS personality confirmed at that time to continue hosting was morning host Steve Gorman.
-On April 1 (April Fools Day) at 6am, after playing “Sultans Of Swing” by Dire Straits, KQRS began stunting with loops of "Somebody to Shove" by Minneapolis-based Soul Asylum, and "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M.
-The following day, KQRS quietly ended the stunt loop and returned to music programming without on-air hosts, while also soft launching an updated playlist with a larger amount of newer, classic alternative rock material.
+Other factors included declining ratings (KQRS was tenth with a 4.1 share 6+ in the January 2025 Nielsen Audio Ratings), a need to attract a younger audience, and factors contributed by the retirement of longtime morning host Tom Barnard in 2022.
+On April 1 (April Fools Day) at 6am, after playing “Sultans Of Swing” by Dire Straits, KQRS dropped the classic rock format after almost 40 years and began stunting with loops of "Somebody to Shove" by Minneapolis-based Soul Asylum, and "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M., while also running sweepers that included promoting the relaunch on April 3.
+Radio news outlet RadioInsight stated that Soul Asylum is more of an alternative rock band than classic rock and that hinted a possibility that KQRS could relaunch with an alternative rock-leaning format.
+The following day, KQRS quietly ended the stunt loop and returned with a classic alternative leaning playlist, but still running jockless and promoting the relaunch.
 The first song played in the updated playlist was “If You Leave” by OMD.

 On April 3, KQRS officially launched its updated format; it carries a larger focus on rock hits from the 1980s through the early-2000s (with a particular emphasis on alternative rock and music by Minnesota-based acts) while still incorporating some classic rock material (such as The Rolling Stones).
-It also launched a new on-air lineup, Steve Gorman and Ryder Bue remain in the mornings along with co-host and former KTCZ-FM morning host Paul Fletcher who is also hosting middays.
-Former KCMP music director midday host Jade Tittle hosting afternoons while Chris Nelson hosts the night show.
+It also launched a new on-air lineup: Steve Gorman in the morning with and Ryder Bue remain in mornings along with co-host and former KTCZ-FM morning host Paul Fletcher who also is on middays, former KCMP music director and midday host Jade Tittle in afternoons, and Chris Nelson hosts the evenings.
 The first song during the relaunch was “Seven Nation Army” by The White Stripes.
-Programming director James Kurdziel described the new format as targeting a generation X audience he felt was underserved by other Minneapolis stations, and "a fresh take on rock that speaks to their lives and passion".
+Program director James Kurdziel described the new format as targeting a Generation X audience he described as underserved by other Minneapolis stations, and "a fresh take on rock that speaks to their lives and passion".